 Next you must specify the command line to execute, starting with the path to the hook script or executable.
-This could be a batch file, an executable file or any other file which has a valid windows file association, eg. a perl script.
+This could be a batch file, an executable file or any other file which has a valid windows file association, e.g. a perl script.
+Note that the script must not be specified using a UNC path as Windows shell execute will not allow such scripts to run due to security restrictions.